dart-lang/site-www/src/tools/dartpad/troubleshoot.md

 ## Code doesn't work outside DartPad

-If you copy code from DartPad into another environment, the code might not run.
+If you copy code from DartPad into another environment, the code might not run successfully.
 Here are some possible causes and fixes:

 * If Dart can't find an imported library,